Gmelina fasciculiflora

-Gmelina fasciculiflora, known as the northern white beech is a species of trees endemic to the Queensland tropical rain forests, Australia, of the mint (Lamiaceae) plant family.
+Gmelina fasciculiflora, known as the northern white beech, is a species of trees endemic to the Queensland tropical rain forests, Australia, of the mint (Lamiaceae) plant family.
 It is one of four recognised species of the genus Gmelina found in Australia.

 Taxonomy

 Gmelina fasciculiflora was first described by English botanist George Bentham in his Flora Australiensis in 1870, from a collection by Dallachy.
 Its species name is derived from Latin and means "flowers in clusters".

 Description

-It shares characteristics with the more southerly white beech.
+It shares characteristics with the more southerly species Gmelina leichhardtii.
 Having pale twigs, similar shaped opposite leaves with a stem around 2 cm long.
 Leaves, however, are glossy and not nearly as hairy as the southern species.
 The leaves are 12 cm long and 7 wide.
 Flat glands may be seen at the base of the leaves as well as hairy domatia on the underside of the leaves.
 Purple spotted cream coloured flowers appear from February to May on large panicles.
 These attractive flowers are around 2 cm long.
 They later form purple coloured fleshy fruit in the form of a flattened drupe, 1 to 2 cm in diameter, ripening from September to January.
 As with the white beech, the fruit has a strong scent, and the aril quickly turns brown when exposed to the air.
 Stains on clothing from the flesh of this fruit are difficult to remove.